bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ~~~~~

 This group is isomorphic to the Jacobian of points on the isogenous elliptic curve as explained
-in [FourQ].
+in [Curve4Q].
 It posseses efficiently computable endomorphisms as a result of the elliptic curve being
 isogenous to its Galois conjugate, as well as having complex multiplication.
 As a result it is possible
 to simultaneously apply the endomorphisms from [GLV] and those in the style of [GLS] to achieve a four
 dimensional decomposition of scalars.